 All these beautiful creations are packaged in glass that can be reused or recycled.

 Founder by Nitasha Goel originally a Toronto native but now calls the East Coast home.
 After owning retail shops she decided to create her own line of natural goodies, every ingredient that goes into The Cure products is selected for its effective properties.
-There are no fillers, perfumes, emulsifiers, parabens used in The Cure products.
+There are no fillers, perfumes, emulsifiers, or parabens used in The Cure products.
 Having an understanding that skincare does not need to be fussy, but it does need to be functional.
 Filling in the gaps with brands that we admire is very important to what The Cure stands for.
 I love the hand and cuticle oil.
 It's a fast-absorbing oil that is perfect to take on the go instead of hand cream.

 If you are new to The Eco Hub my goal with this website is to help you make informed decisions when buying products that claim to be sustainable.
-When it comes to sustainable beauty, our criteria is simple.
+When it comes to sustainable beauty, our criteria are simple.
 Brands must meet the following guidelines to be featured:

 - Natural and/or non-toxic ingredients